 The castle is open to visitors from April right through to October & you can stroll around the grounds throughout the year.
 One of Killarney’s biggest tourist attractions, this is one of the castles in Ireland that is definitely worth a visit!

-Visit Ross Castle whilst visiting Killarney on one of our tours!
+Visit Ross Castle whilst visiting Killarney on one of our self-guided Kerry Way Hike Tours!

 This, in our opinion, is one of the most majestic & beautiful castles in Ireland.